ERGA-consortium/BGE-WP11_Case_studies/README.md

 # Biodiversity Genomics Europe (BGE) Case studies
 # Project description
-This repository contains the complete set of scripts used in the 9 case studies subcontracted by Cibio - Universidade do Porto (Portugal, https://www.cibio.up.pt/en/) under the Biodiversity Genomics Europe (BGE) project (https://biodiversitygenomics.eu/).
+This repository contains the complete set of scripts used in the 9 case studies developed under the Biodiversity Genomics Europe (BGE) project (https://biodiversitygenomics.eu/).

 Each folder in the repository represents an individual case study.
 Each folder name follows this format: